 Fortunately, many online resources provide courses, lectures, and other materials covering these aspects.

 Staff's online training is an essential investment in company development and human capital.
 This may be the right time to encourage your team to do it.
 It is vital to make your team realize that the remote work model is not a vacation or sick leave but a forced measure introduced for safety purposes.
 To stay efficient, employees should master new skills such as:

 Mastering new skills are necessary to motivate your team and create appropriate working conditions.

-This time has been stressful and challenging for business and employees so support and a sense of stability is more essential than than ever.
+This time has been stressful and challenging for businesses and employees, so support and a sense of stability are more essential than ever.
 Productivity and performance are dependent upon how well managers organize the remote workflow.
 At the same time, 54% of all office workers would prefer a job with more flexibility.
-So, remote work model is not going away anytime soon.
+So, the remote work model is not going away anytime soon.